HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 We discovered that over 50% of mobile sites include the prefers-reduced-motion media query, up from 34% in 2022.
 This is important because [digital animations can harm individuals with vestibular disorders](https://kb.iu.edu/d/bizw); using this query allows for adapting or removing such animations to improve accessibility.
-Mozilla’s Developer community has some good resources on [building motion-sensitive sites](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).
+Mozilla's Developer community has some good resources on [building motion-sensitive sites](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).

 The [Sustainability chapter](https://almanac.httparchive.org/en/2024/sustainability) has some great statistics on the rise in the use of animations, and the impact on digital sustainability.

 For contrast, only 12% of desktop and mobile websites utilize the prefers-color-scheme media query, which is up from 8% in 2022.
 To enhance content readability it is a good practice to allow your users to adjust display modes.
 The prefers-color-scheme query enables browsers to detect the user's preferred color scheme, supporting light and dark modes.
 The prefers-contrast query is valuable for users with low vision or photosensitivity by enabling high contrast modes.

 Support for [forced-contrast](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) increased about 4% in 2024 to about 14% for desktop.
 Forced Colors Mode is an accessibility feature designed to enhance text readability through improved color contrast.
-When activated, the user’s operating system takes control of most color-related styles, overriding website color settings.
+When activated, the user's operating system takes control of most color-related styles, overriding website color settings.
 This mode disables common patterns like background images to ensure more predictable text-to-background contrast.
 The most well-known implementation is Windows' High Contrast Mode, now called [Contrast Themes](https://support.microsoft.com/en-us/topic/fedc744c-90ac-69df-aed5-c8a90125e696).
 These themes offer alternative color palettes with low and high contrast options, and allow users to customize the system colors to their preference.
 Use of \-ms-high-contrast has decreased slightly in 2024 to about 23%.

 This can be emulated in [Edge](https://blogs.windows.com/msedgedev/2024/04/29/deprecating-ms-high-contrast/) and [Chrome](https://developer.chrome.com/docs/devtools/rendering/emulate-css/), so it is now easier to test.

 ## **Navigation**

 When discussing website navigation, it's crucial to recognize that users may employ a range of methods and input devices.
 Some might use a mouse to scroll, while others may rely on a keyboard, switch control device, or screen reader to navigate through headings.
 When designing a website, it's essential to ensure it functions effectively for all users, regardless of the device or assistive technology they use.
-Wide-screen TV’s and voice interfaces (like Siri and Amazon Alexa) both place challenges on how we design our navigation.
+Wide-screen TV's and voice interfaces (like Siri and Amazon Alexa) both place challenges on how we design our navigation.
 Building a good semantic structure into a site helps screen reader users navigate a site, but also helps so many other types of technology.

 ### Focus indication

 Focus indication is crucial for users who navigate websites primarily using a keyboard.
 WebAim has some great resources on assistive technology for [individuals with limited motor abilities](https://webaim.org/articles/motor/assistive).
 These devices are also customized to the user to maximize what they can control.
 There are a lot of similarities between how visible focus styles and focus order are managed with these devices, but it may be different than for keyboard only users.

 Most automated tests do not test for focus order or keyboard traps.
-Lighthouse can not tell you that your site is keyboard navigable, all it can do is tell you that it isn’t, in case your site fails some basic tests which are essential.
-Lighthouse uses [Deques’ axe rules](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) to evaluate best practices.
+Lighthouse can not tell you that your site is keyboard navigable, all it can do is tell you that it isn't, in case your site fails some basic tests which are essential.
+Lighthouse uses [Deques' axe rules](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) to evaluate best practices.
 Even with a perfect score for focus indication, you need to test your pages manually.
 Lighthouse recommends testing for:

 * [focus traps](https://developer.chrome.com/docs/lighthouse/accessibility/focus-traps)
 * [interactive controls are keyboard focusable](https://developer.chrome.com/docs/lighthouse/accessibility/focusable-controls)
 * [Logical tab order](https://developer.chrome.com/docs/lighthouse/accessibility/logical-tab-order)
 * [Focus directed to new content on a page](https://developer.chrome.com/docs/lighthouse/accessibility/managed-focus)

-[Accessibility Insights](https://accessibilityinsights.io/docs/web/overview/) is a great open source tool that leverages Deque’s axe.
+[Accessibility Insights](https://accessibilityinsights.io/docs/web/overview/) is a great open source tool that leverages Deque's axe.
 This [Chrome/Edge extension](https://accessibilityinsights.io/downloads/) can help with keyboard-only testing and guide developers through other tests.
 The Tab Stops feature is a great visual indicator of a keyboard-only user's progress through a website.

 ### Focus styles